-Thermoforming is a manufacturing technique where a sheet of extruded plastic is heated until it’s pliable until it is moldable.
-Once the desired temperature is reached, material is stretched over a male mold or laid into a female mold.
+Thermoforming is a manufacturing technique where a sheet of extruded plastic is heated until it’s pliable and moldable.
+Once the desired temperature is reached, the material is stretched over a male mold or laid into a female mold.

 Vacuum is used to remove the air between the material and the mold.
-Removal of the air forces the material to conform to the shape of the mold to a desired shape.
+Removal of the air forces the material to conform to the shape of the mold to the desired shape.

 Unlike other forming processes, such as steel stamping, we can create thermoformed prototypes quickly and affordably.

-Once thermoforming has been identified as the potential choice for a manufactured part, a part analysis is completed for fit, form and function.
-We analyze your concepts, existing parts and or CAD data to prepare a part design for approval.
+Once thermoforming has been identified as the potential choice for a manufactured part, a part analysis is completed for fit, form, and function.
+We analyze your concepts, existing parts, and or CAD data to prepare a part design for approval.
 Solidworks is utilized to complete part and tool design.
-We accept Native Solidworks files or the following extensions: Paralsolid (X-T), STEP or IGES.
+We accept Native Solidworks files or the following extensions: Parasolid XT, STEP, or IGES.

 Once the part design review is completed and approved, we review and finalize the tooling design.
 Now we can move to prototype part sampling.